Induced fracture and fluid flow in tight oil reservoirs: Viscosity and temperature effects

-Applications are invited for a self-funded, 3 year full time PhD, to commence in February or October 2020.The PhD will be based in the School of Earth and Environmental Sciences and will be supervised by Dr. Philip Benson, Dr. Gareth Swift and Dr. Gianluca Tozzi.
+Applications are invited for a self-funded, 3 year full time PhD, to commence in October 2020 or February 2021.The PhD will be based in the School of Earth and Environmental Sciences and will be supervised by Dr. Philip Benson and Dr. Gianluca Tozzi.

 The work will include:

 - Applying a new method to simulate and produce hydraulic fracture in a well-controlled laboratory environment using triaxial rock deformation apparatus.

 - Use the induced seismicity to understand the fracturing process, verified by post-text X-Ray computed tomography.